Web Widgets Documentation

 There are two types of widgets:

-Predefined: These are already configured to render specific information with easy implementation.
+Default: These are already configured to render specific information with easy implementation.

 Advanced: These allow you to configure a widget from scratch for a specific need, giving you full control.